 Thesis candidates must remain current in Thesis or Thesis-In-Progress without interruption until the Thesis Advisor and Chairperson accepts their thesis.
-Students are responsible for their continuous enrollment each Fall and Spring semester.
+Students are responsible for their continuous enrollment each semester.

-TIP students must meet at least once with their Thesis Advisor during each semester and must demonstrate progress to the satisfaction of their Thesis Advisor.
-As noted in Section 3.0, all Thesis In-Progress students must present their project to the Thesis Committee at the end of each semester of TIP.
+TIP students must meet at least once with their Thesis Advisor during each semester and must demonstrate progress to the satisfaction of the Thesis Committee.
+As noted in Section 3.0, all Thesis In-Progress students must present their project to the Thesis Committee at the end of each semester of the Thesis process.

 Students who do not fulfill these requirements will lose their IP status.
-If they wish to complete their thesis and earn their degree, they will be required to repeat the thesis process from the beginning.
-To avoid late fees, Thesis-In-Progress students must register during the Pre-Registration periods for DDA700 Thesis In-Progress.
+If they wish to complete their thesis and earn their degree, they will be required to repeat the entire thesis process from the beginning.